Tesla Inc. (TSLA) Shares Up Despite Recent Market Volatility

-Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 4.72 compared to its previous closing price of 184.47.
-However, the company has seen a 7.23% increase in its stock price over the last five trading sessions.
-MarketWatch.com reported on 05/27/23 that Ryan Serhant on real estate: Bedroom and home-office footage rank over price per square foot
+Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 3.22 compared to its previous closing price of 207.52.
+However, the company has seen a 16.12% increase in its stock price over the last five trading sessions.
+MarketWatch.com reported on 05/30/23 that Ryan Serhant on real estate: Bedrooms and home offices rank over price per square foot

 Is It Worth Investing in Tesla Inc. (NASDAQ: TSLA) Right Now?